Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ## Running the analysis

 Now run BEAST2 and provide your newly created XML file as input.
 You can also change the **random number seed** for the run.
 This number is the starting point of a pseudo-random number chain BEAST2 will use to generate the samples.
-As computers are unable to generate truly random numbers, we have to resort to generating determinate sequences of numbers that only look random, but will be identical when the starting seed is the same.
+As computers are unable to generate truly random numbers, we have to resort to generating deterministic sequences of numbers that only look random, but will be identical when the starting seed is the same.
 If your MCMC run converges to the true posterior then you will be able to draw the same conclusions regardless of which random seed is provided.
 However, if you want to exactly reproduce the results of a run you need to start it with the same random number seed.

 > Run the **BEAST2** program.
 >
-> - Select `Primates.xml` as the **Beast XML File**.
+> - Select `primates-mtDNA.xml` as the **Beast XML File**.
 > - Set the **Random number seed** to **777** (or pick your favourite number).
 > - Check the **Use BEAGLE library if available** checkbox.
 If you have previously installed BEAGLE this will make the analysis run faster.
 >